Aaron Lockett (gridiron football)

-Aaron DaRon Lockett (born September 6, 1978) is a former American football and Canadian football wide receiver and return specialist in the National Football League (NFL) for the Tampa Bay Buccaneers, San Francisco 49ers, and in the Canadian Football League (CFL) for the Ottawa Renegades and BC Lions.
+Aaron DaRon Lockett (born September 6, 1978) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL) for the Tampa Bay Buccaneers, San Francisco 49ers, and the Canadian Football League (CFL) for the Ottawa Renegades and BC Lions.
 He played college football at Kansas State University where he set school and Big 12 Conference football and track and field records.
 His brother Kevin Lockett and nephew Tyler Lockett also played wide receiver at Kansas State where they also set records.

-Lockett led the nation in punt return average for the 2000 NCAA Division I-A football season and was a 2nd team All-American.
+Lockett led the nation in punt return average for the 2000 NCAA Division I-A football season and was a second-team All-American.
 As of December 2011, he held the Big 12 Conference records for single-season punt return average (22.8) and longest pass reception (97 yards) as well as Kansas State Wildcats records for Freshman receiving yards and the longest play from scrimmage.
 He was a four-time All-Big 12 selection and formerly held Kansas State records for career all-purpose yards and consecutive 100-yard receiving games.

 As a track and field athlete, he is a former Oklahoma Secondary School Activities Association (OSSAA) champion in both the 4 × 100 metres relay and the 100 metres, a former Kansas State Wildcats 60 metres record holder and one of the fastest NFL Combine 40-yard dash participants of all-time.

 His professional career involved several short stints that included most of a season on the taxi squad for the 2002 49ers of the NFL and a few years with the BC Lions of the CFL.
 In his most productive professional season, he led the CFL in return yards for the 2005 CFL season.